Maredumilli mandal

-Maredumilli Mandal is one of the 22 mandals in Alluri Sitharama Raju District of Andhra Pradesh.
+Maredumilli Mandal is one of the 12 mandals in Polavaram District of Andhra Pradesh.
 As per census 2011, there are 71 villages in this Mandal.

 Demographics

 Maredumilli Mandal has total population of 19,507 as per the Census 2011 out of which 10,166 are males while 9,341 are females.
 The average Sex Ratio of Maredumilli Mandal is 919.
 The total literacy rate of Maredumilli Mandal is 59%.